John-Robbins/tbp/docs/docs/contributing.md

 Before submitting a pull request, please help me out by doing the following.

 - File an issue explaining the bug or mistake in the code.
 - If the issue is not following best practices, please explain what I did wrong or include a link to a website/repository showing why I need to make the change.
-- This is all about me learning after all, so I appreciate the pointers.
+This is all about me learning after all, so I really appreciate the pointers.

 ## Setting Up Your Development Environment